 Dear Parents and Caregivers

-Written Language – Instructional Writing, Figurative Language and Narrative Writing
+Written Language – Advertising, Persuasive Writing, Figurative Language and Poetry

-Reading – Key Into Series, Guided Silent Reading and Blooms Taxonomy Tasks
+Reading – Guided Silent Reading (Non-Fiction and Fiction) and Blooms Taxonomy Tasks, Novel Studies

 Competencies & Values – Learning Logs – Goal Setting, Reflecting on Learning

-The students of Room 16 will have a bi-weekly Home Learning Contract again in Term 3.
+The students of Room 16 will have a biweekly Home Learning Contract again in Term 4.
 The items listed on the contract with a J next to it are ‘Must Do’ activities and need to be completed and signed by a parent/caregiver.

 The ‘Must Do’ activities each week are: